Test Anxiety Creeps In

 So, while studying at home is certainly important, what happened in class prepares the student for a test as well.
 Here is another set of factors to explore with your child or student before and after tests.
 (When I’ve used these questions with the whole class, the students just thought about the answers rather than sharing them.)

 - “Were you in class every day so you could participate?”
 Obviously, this has been a huge challenge for many children these past few years.

 - “Did you participate in the discussions or answer questions in class?”
 Low engagement prevents interaction with the content and the learning is less deep.

 - “Did you get all of your homework in on time and was it mostly correct?”
 Homework allows the practice of skills, can solidify new learning and help prepare the student for the next set of learning outcomes.
 On the other hand, poor homework management negatively impacts a student’s skill development and often affects their confidence when they have nothing to hand in.

-- “How did you do on your other tests?”
+- “How did you do on your other tests or quizzes?”
 Test-taking skills take a long time to develop because you can only practice them while doing a test!
 So, expecting a significantly higher mark than what’s been achieved in the past is probably unrealistic.
 Aim for and celebrate small increments of only a few percent.
 Build on small improvements.

 - “Did anything happen at home or with your friends before the test?”
 Children often don’t know that their emotional state affects their memory and concentration.
 Incidents or conflicts fire up certain parts of the brain which then prevent access to the parts needed to do well on an exam.